 Show you know what it takes to be a good RA.

-Show you have those great RA skills.
+have those great RA skills.

 This short example resident assistant cover letter lays the ground rules: